 - Stuff the ginger, garlic and tied onion leaves into the cavity of the fish.
 Place the fish on a shallow heatproof bowl.
 Steam for 20 to 30 minutes.
 Transfer to a serving bowl.

 - Make the sauce.
 Strain the liquid in the bowl in which the fish was steamed.
 Add the mayo and whisk until combined.

 - Heat the butter in a non-stick pan.
 Lightly fry the potatoes just until the edges start to brown.
 Pour in the sauce and stir.
 Add the sliced green onion leaves.
 Season with salt and pepper.
 Stir.
 Lower the heat, cover and simmer for 5 to 7 minutes or just until the potatoes are done.

-- Pour the sauce and potatoes over the fish.
+- Pour the sauce and potatoes (with the butter in which they were fried) over the fish.
 Serve at once.